Tax Planning in Denver, CO

 • $21,900 for head of household

-If your deductible expenses exceed these amounts, you may benefit from itemizing your deductions, where you list each eligible deduction separately.
-However, itemizing requires more time and documentation to verify each deduction.
-A financial planner in Denver, CO can work with you to decide whether claiming the standard or itemized deduction is more advantageous.
+If your deductible expenses are higher than these thresholds, itemizing—adding each eligible deduction individually—may be beneficial.
+The trade-off is that itemizing takes more time, as you need to provide evidence for each deduction.
+A financial planner in Denver, CO can work with you to decide whether using the standard deduction or itemizing is more suitable.

 • Review Your Retirement Accounts —

 Roth IRAs and Traditional IRAs both offer tax benefits, but in distinct ways.
-With a traditional IRA, your contributions may be deductible, and you defer taxes until you take distributions.
-Unlike traditional IRAs, Roth IRA contributions are non-deductible, but your funds grow without future taxes.
+Contributions to a traditional IRA may be fully or partially deductible, and taxes are only applied upon withdrawal.
+On the other hand, Roth IRAs do not offer a deduction for contributions, yet allow your money to grow tax-free.
 Which account benefits you most will depend on your specific tax planning needs.
 One potential strategy is a Roth conversion, which moves funds from a traditional to a Roth IRA, letting you pay taxes now and enjoy tax-free growth later.

 • Tax-Loss Harvesting